juanhart1/AZFunctions_Ingestion_Quickstart_v3/streamlit-semantic-kernel-app/README.md

 - **Q&A**: Ask questions about documents using RAG with Azure AI Search
 - **Summarization**: Get summaries of documents
 - **Proofreading**: Check documents for grammar and spelling issues
+- **Document Comparison**: Compare multiple documents to identify similarities and differences
 - **Intent Routing**: Determine the user's intent from natural language queries

 ## Setup